PaunovskiD/ai-qa-report-bot/README.md

 The goal of this project is to show how simple automation can improve QA reporting by making report analysis faster, clearer, and more consistent.

+## Screenshot

 ## What I Learned

-How to structure a simple Python automation project How to extract information from QA reports
+- How to structure a simple Python automation project
+- How to extract information from QA reports
-How to apply basic risk classification logic
+- How to apply basic risk classification logic
-How AI-inspired workflows can support software testing processes
+- How AI-inspired workflows can support software testing processes